ST6004 - Advanced Coaching Theory, Practice, and Application (2018/19)

 This module will address the following:

-The module will be delivered through a series of lectures and experiential learning will take place through a combination of: practical coaching; observation of good coaching practice; and, if applicable, achievement of a coaching qualification.
+The module will be delivered through a series of lectures, workshops and tutorial sessions.
+Experiential learning will take place through practical coaching and/or observation of good coaching practice.
 Through individual negotiation it may be possible for coaching observation to take place during the summer vacation following the second year as opposed to the normal practice of during the third year of study.
-PDP related skills of self-reflection will be developed through critical evaluation of coaching sessions.
+PDP related skills of self-reflection will be developed through critical reflection and critical evaluation of coaching sessions.

 Students’ study responsibilities are articulated in the FLS Staff/Student Agreement which is available via the Faculty Web site.